Advait-Shrivastava/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A Tic Tac Toe Game that includes GUI.
+A Tic Tac Toe game that includes a graphical GUI as well as text based version.